General Information: 503-823-4000

 To sign up to be a part of the group, go to www.portlandoregon.gov/deep/signup

-Multicultural Friends & Community Leadership members are: Van Le, Marie Del Toro, Kevin Suell, Megan Lehman, Connor Edmonds, Juanita Hess, Sadie Silkie, Jamila Meeks, Hallie Liu, and Anthony Thurmond.
+Multicultural Community & Friends Leadership members are: Van Le, Marie Del Toro, Kevin Suell, Megan Lehman, Connor Edmonds, Juanita Hess, Sadie Silkie, Jamila Meeks, Hallie Liu, Shelby Williams, Rebecca Sherman, and Anthony Thurmond.
 Contact leadership through Multicultural Leadership.

 “Multicultural conversations are important because they give us the opportunity to share our too often culturally-specific realities with each other.
 The confluence of the realities presented in the space gives each participant the chance to question their own perspectives, gain understanding of other perspectives and the inequitable social constructs that create the difference in experience.”